 The Interest Abatement Rules

 The IRS is authorized to abate interest.
-The reference to “authorized” notes that it is in the IRS’s discretion to abate interest.
+The reference to “authorized” notes that it is at the IRS’s discretion to abate interest.

 Unlike penalties, interest is not abated based on a showing of reasonable cause.